mijisu0103/mijisu0103/README.md

 * Have a look at my LinkedIn to get to know more about me and my projects 👩🏻‍💻
-* Have a look at my Notion Blog for the record of my study 📚 (Still Updating)
+* Have a look at my Notion Blog for the record of my study 📚 (Currently Updating)

   <br><br>
 </div>